-Battling Nipah
+Battling Nipah: A month later, Kerala seems to be over the hump but officials can’t lower their guard

-ON THE evening of May 31, nurse Sindhu Baburaj says, she felt death creeping up.
+On the evening of May 31, nurse Sindhu Baburaj says, she felt death creeping up.
 Sindhu had already been six days into isolation at her home after one of the patients she had nursed at government taluk hospital at Balussery, in Kozhikode district, died after testing positive for Nipah.
 A health worker for 18 years, Sindhu was one of the medical staff exposed to the patients infected with the deadly virus.

 The hamlet of Lini Puthussery, the nurse who died after tending to one suspected Nipah patient, is merely 32 km away.
 Lini died on May 21.